How to Fix Mold in Terrariums (7 Easy Tips & Tricks)

 Where Does Terrarium Mold Come From?

-Mold is a natural phenomenon, it’s everywhere.
+Mold is a natural phenomenon; it’s everywhere.

-All it needs to flourish is a warm, moist environment with plenty of organic matter to feed on.
-In other words… a terrarium.
+All it needs to flourish is a warm, moist environment with plenty of organic matter to feed on, in other words… a terrarium.

-Spores can enter your terrarium via:
+They can enter your terrarium via the following:

 • Hardscape branches – There are a lot of sugars to be found in living woods, even if they’ve been treated or bleached over the years.
+They’re a perfect breeding ground for mold colonies.

 Most molds need a water content of over 70% to start germinating.
 So generally, it’s the surfaces where water beads or gets absorbed that are most at risk.

-Got a Mold Outbreak?
-Here Are Your Options
+Moldy Terrarium?
+Here Are Your 8 Options

 This really is the best option on the list, as it works as both a solution and a deterrent.
-You can grab springtails on Etsy, or isopods work too.

 #4 Remove and quarantine – If the mold outbreak is localized to certain plants or hardscape elements, you can remove the affected objects and quarantine them elsewhere.

 #5 Dab with hydrogen peroxide – Thanks to its fizzing action, hydrogen peroxide is an effective way to kill mold on porous materials.
 The 3% solution is sold in supermarkets and recommended across the web.
+Simply dip a Q-tip in the solution and go to work.

-Simply dip a Q-tip in the solution and go to work!
-That being said, I’ve tried wiping mold away with Q-tips before, and it’s a real pain… You’ll need a lot of Q-tips and even more patience to get through a big outbreak this way.
+That said, I’ve tried wiping mold away with Q-tips before, and it’s a real pain… You’ll need a lot of Q-tips and even more patience to get through a big outbreak this way.

-My Recommendations
+My Recommendations For Preventing Mold

 Do you have an effective means of stopping mold in terrariums?
 I’d love to hear it.